 Suppliers and contractors with a significant track record in the design, supply and installation of energy efficient equipment and renewable energy technologies are eligible to apply for accreditation status.

 If your organisation would like to be considered for accreditation, please download and complete the application form.

 The annual Accreditation Fee is £1,499 (plus VAT).

 Completed application packs should be sent to firstname.lastname@example.org

 The scheme is designed to help businesses wanting to implement energy saving projects to select suppliers with a proven track record in designing, supplying, implementing and commissioning energy saving projects.
 This is to provide the end customer with confidence that the predicted energy, carbon and cost savings will be realised.

-The scheme is open to energy saving equipment suppliers who offer a full end-to-end service to their customer (design, supply, fit, commission).
+The scheme is open to energy saving equipment suppliers who offer a full end-to-end service to their customers in the UK (design, supply, fit, commission).
 Suppliers must be able to demonstrate that they have been successfully trading for a minimum of 12 months.
 Unfortunately we cannot accept applications from sole traders.
 We only accredit the very best suppliers who deliver good quality energy saving projects for their customers.
 The application process is about proving a track record of delivering such projects.

 Following completion and submission of the Accredited Supplier scheme application form the accreditation process proceeds through the following four steps:

 • Step 1 - Review by the Carbon Trust Accredited Supplier team of the fully completed application form and all company information submitted

 • Step 2 - Credit check to ensure that the company is a stable, going concern (where published accounts are not available, evidence of financial stability will need to be provided)